viktorbezdek/awesome-github-projects/README.md

 - [unstubbable/mfng](https://github.com/unstubbable/mfng) - A Minimal React Server Components Bundler & Library
 - [openblocks-dev/openblocks](https://github.com/openblocks-dev/openblocks) - 🔥 🔥 🔥 The Open Source Retool Alternative
 - [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - How smooth scroll should be
-- [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative
+- [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs
 - [Unleash/unleash](https://github.com/Unleash/unleash) - Open-source feature management platform
 - [shadcn-ui/taxonomy](https://github.com/shadcn-ui/taxonomy) - An open source application built using the new router, server components and everything new in Next.js 13.
 - [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - AI agent stdlib that works with any LLM and TypeScript AI SDK.